List of Kentucky supplemental roads and rural secondary highways (400–499): KY 483

+History

+KY 483 was formed in 1954, but the original route of KY 483 is unknown.

 KY 484

 Kentucky Route 484 is a 4.069 mi highway in eastern Clay County and far western Perry County.
 The highway begins at KY 1482 at Panco and heads northeast into Perry County as a rural secondary highway.
 At KY 484's junction with KY 2022, the former highway continues northeast as a supplemental road that passes through Saul.
 The highway ends at a boat ramp at Buckhorn Lake.

 KY 485

 Kentucky Route 485 is a 10.465 mi rural secondary highway in southern Cumberland County.
 The highway begins at a boat ramp at Dale Hollow Lake.
 KY 485 heads north and turns west at Kettle and intersects KY 61.
 The highway continues north along Guthrie Chapel Road through Tanbark.
 KY 485 turns west onto Whites Bottom Road at its junction with KY 3104 (Gaines Hill Road).
 The highway crosses Warsaw Creek and curves north through Ellington.
 Northeast of Ellington, KY 485 and KY 3104 have joint termini within a sweeping bend of the Cumberland River.
 The Kentucky Transportation Cabinet established KY 485 through a May 18, 1987, official order.